mishudark/s3-parallel-put/README.md

 Architecture
 ------------

-A simple queue is used, with the parent process generating (filename, key_name) pairs and multiple worker processes consuming them.
+* A walker process generates (filename, key_name) pairs and inserts them in `put_queue`.
+* Multiple putter processes consume these pairs in parallel, uploading the files to S3 and sending file-by-file statistics to `stat_queue`.
+* A statter process consumes these file-by-file statistics and generates summary statistics.

 Bugs